-After a visit to our local park (where ducks get fed gourmet food), a little creature reminded me to tell you to look at the bark of a tree for signs of life.
-Here you will find creatures galore and learning aplenty.
+After a visit to our local park (where ducks get fed gourmet food), a little creature reminded me how the bark of a tree is host to so many lives (I’ll call them minibeasts!)
+Trees hold creatures galore and learning aplenty.

 Standing under a tree for shade, watching Miss Possum playing on the swings, I saw something move out of the corner of my eye.

 I watched it for a few minutes, crawling up through some loosely hanging bark.
 Its funny, illogical way of moving up the tree intrigued me.

 After a quick glance to check that Poss was still swinging happily, I started to search for other minibeasts.
 I was amazed to find ten different critters on the one tree!

 Ok, granted we didn’t actually find TEN animals – I found eight alive, then one getting eaten by a spider, and some eggs that hadn’t yet hatched.

 I called Miss Possum over to have a look at all the little creatures and we talked about each one.

 I don’t know as much about bugs as I do other types of fauna.
 We learnt more about them by looking at our field guide, comparing my photos to the pictures in the book.
 If you don’t have a field guide (like the one in the picture), it’s easy to get one from the library.
 That’s where mine is from!

 Here are the minibeasts…